Blackrock Rugby Festival

 The Blackrock Rugby Festival (also known as the St. Mary's Blackrock Festival or simply Blackrock), is an annual school's rugby union competition held at St. Mary's School in Nairobi, Kenya, usually around May and June.
 It is the biggest high school tournament in East Africa.
 The first tournament took place in 1983, and also featured a club rugby competition.
 The tournament is used by Kenyan rugby clubs to scout for new and upcoming players.
+It is an under-19 age group tournament.

 St. Mary's School was founded in 1939 and, for many years, was run by the Holy Ghost Fathers of Blackrock College in Ireland, hence the name of the tournament.
 The school uses the same badge as Blackrock College and their rugby team also wear the same blue and white hoops as their sister institution.
 A further reminder of the strong Irish influence on the school is the former name of their playing fields where the tournament takes place, Lansdowne Road (named after the Irish national rugby stadium in Dublin).

 The Blackrock Festival is a key event where future rugby stars in Kenya are identified, nurtured, and given the platform to shine.
 The Most Valuable Players from this festival have gone on to achieve great things in the game.
 For instance, Allan Hicks, who was 19 when he played for Kenya at the Rugby World Cup Sevens in 2001, Innocent Simiyu, who captained both Kenya's 15s and Sevens teams, and went on to serve as Head Coach twice for Kenya Simbas.
 Other notable M.V.P.'s include Ugandan International Philip Wokorach and former Kenya Simbas Head Coach, Paul Odera.

+In the 2026 edition, an International Schools Select Squad participated in the tournament for a first and they managed to reach the final in which they faced off with a strong Rift Valley Academy side who defeated them 17:3.